Klowner/inkscape-applytransforms/README.md

 ## Installation

 Download `applytransform.inx` and `applytransform.py`, then copy them to the Inkscape installation folder subdirectory `share\extensions`.
-On Windows this may be `C:\Program Files\Inkscape\share\extensions`.
+  * On Windows this may be `C:\Program Files\Inkscape\share\extensions` ;
+  * On Ubuntu 18.04, this may be `/usr/share/inkscape/extensions/`.

 If the downloaded files have `.txt` suffixes added by GitHub, be sure to remove them.
 Restart Inkscape if it's running.

 ### Arch Linux
 This package is also available via the [AUR](https://aur.archlinux.org/packages/inkscape-applytransforms-git/).